|

 new mill survivor doesn't slip past and get outside unsupervised.

-there is also the possibility of your mill dog suddenly and unexpectedly
+also the possibility of your Survivor suddenly and unexpectedly suffering a

-suffering a panic attack from any of the new, strange, and scary things inside
+panic attack from any of the new, strange, and scary things inside your home,

-your home, and his instinct will be to flee.
-He may race directly to his crate
+and his instinct will be to flee.
+He may race directly to his crate or

-or "safe place," but he also may scoot out any door that is ajar,
+"safe place," but he also may scoot out any door that is ajar, claw

-claw through a window screen, or, in rare, extreme cases, hurl himself through
+through a window screen, or, in rare, extreme cases, hurl himself through plate

-with a loud muffler or stereo, a neighbor child on a skateboard, or something
+muffler or stereo, a neighbor child on a skateboard, or something as innocuous

-as innocuous as a large bird shadow, can send him into blind, frantic flight.
+as a large bird shadow, can send him into blind, frantic flight.
+He might go

 perspective.
 Block off obvious escape routes; imaginatively-placed baby gates